thuanbui1309/thuanbui1309/README.md

 Second-year Data Science student at Swinburne Vietnam.
 Interested in Automation and Cloud Computing (AWS).

-* 🌍  I'm based in Vietnam
+* 🌍  I'm based in Hanoi, Vietnam
 * ✉️  You can contact me at [buiminhthuan1314@gmail.com](mailto:buiminhthuan1314@gmail.com)
 * 🧠  I'm learning Competitive Programming, Data Science and Machine Learning
 * 🤝  I'm open to collaborating on Python and Cloud-based Projects.